tchoi8/teachingasart2018/assignments/8_Finalproposal/sam_hains.md

 This workshop introduces the notion of the internet as a revolutionary generative art tool.
 It will also function as an overview of various hacker tools and techniques for appropriating data from the internet.

+*Note: I am imagining this also as a first attempt at trying to define a broader vision for a more contemporary, data-driven 'Introduction to Computational Media' curriculum that does not lean so heavily on certain graphic design tropes.*

 When we think about generative design, often the first thing that comes to mind is geometric shapes and patterns - However as we labour over various bouncing ball experiments in Processing we should not fail to consider that the internet is in itself a gigantic, data-driven, generative system.
 I would like to encourage students to think more broadly about the possibilities of 'Generativity' in computational art amidst the pulsating data megatropolis that is internet culture.

 In order to take advantage of the generative nature of the internet we benefit from beginning a learning journey into basic automation, data appropriation and hacker tools.